mathiasandresen/uni-notes/docs/7-semester/DS/exam/index.md

-**Question 7: Internet of Things Routing (Directed Diffusion, Tree Routing in ZigBee, AODV, DSR)** :x:
+**Question 7: Internet of Things Routing (Directed Diffusion, Tree Routing in ZigBee, AODV, DSR)**  :grey_exclamation:

 * Explain the characteristics and limitation of IoT
 * Describe goals of IoT platforms